Reform of Medical and Social Expert Commission: Expert Teams Establish Disability for Only One Year for Irreversible Health Conditions

 • for 5 years — for persons with oncological and oncohematological diseases with an unfavorable prognosis according to part II of the appendix;

-• for 5 years — for persons with chronic diseases with a severe course according to part III of the appendix;
+• for 5 years — for persons with chronic diseases with severe course according to part III of the appendix;

 • for 1 year — for persons who are assigned group III disability for the first time;